RegularFriend/Grassdancer_StyleGuide/README.markdown

 ### Line Length

 Lines should be no longer than 150 characters.
 If a line exceeds 150 characters you should start a new line.
-Ideally lines will end after an operator (=, < ect).
+Ideally, lines which break should do so after an operator (=, < etc).

 There should always be a single indent on the new line when a line is broken up in this manner.